 The allusion to language in discussing form is problematic, because form is not a semantic system (but that is material for a future post).
 Nevertheless, the metaphor helps in demonstrating the relationship between observing and making, between reading and writing.
 Strangely, formal analysis is often diminished as a practice and source of knowledge, at least that has been our experience.
 The reasons are unclear, perhaps it has to do with a 'cult of originality' in creative practices, or a fear of the banality that comes from the merely derived, or even an insecurity when faced with the authority of literacy.
 Perhaps, it just that in the exchange between form and meaning, it is simpler and easier to address intent and leave the consequences of the form, which can be messy, aside.

 Whatever the reason, it is foolish.
 In our office, we are able to collaborate because we see in each other’s design 'moves' implications for the next move.
-Without the confidence that comes from understanding the form we are working with, it would be hard to share in this development.
-We also never design alone, because we have friends and allies in the form of places and architectures that are part of our practice - because we have taken the opportunity and time to understand them.
+It would be hard to share in this development without the confidence that comes from understanding the forms we are working with, We also never design alone, because we have friends and allies in the form of places and architectures that are part of our practice - because we have taken the opportunity and time to understand them.
 Why focus design curiosity on one’s own creations alone?
 When reading is inculcated into a creative practice, the world becomes material for advancing design knowledge.